ColinCarver10/AILift/README.md

 - [x] OCKContact <-> Contact

 **Use at your own risk.
 There is no promise that this is HIPAA compliant and we are not responsible for any mishandling of your data**

+## Contributions / Features

+## Final Checklist
+- [x] Signup/Login screen tailored to app
+- [x] Signup/Login with email address
+- [x] Custom app logo
+- [x] Custom styling
+- [x] Add at least **5 new OCKTask/OCKHealthKitTasks** to your app
+  - [x] Have a minimum of 7 OCKTask/OCKHealthKitTasks in your app
+  - [x] 3/7 of OCKTasks should have different OCKSchedules than what's in the original app
+- [x] Use at least 5/7 card below in your app
+  - [x] InstructionsTaskView
+  - [x] SimpleTaskView
+  - [x] Checklist
+  - [ ] Button Log
+  - [ ] GridTaskView
+  - [x] NumericProgressTaskView
+  - [x] LabeledValueTaskView
+- [x] Allow user to add new tasks including custom cards
+- [x] Add the LinkView (SwiftUI) card to your app
+- [x] Tailor the ResearchKit Onboarding to reflect your application
+- [x] Add tailored check-in ResearchKit survey to your app
+- [x] Add another Researchkit survey card
+- [x] Replace current ContactView with Searchable contact view
+- [x] Change the ProfileView to use a Form view
+- [x] Add at least two OCKCarePlan's and tie them to their respective OCKTask's and OCContact's NEED TO DO THIS
+- [x] Add a new tab called "Insights" to MainTabView
+- [x] Use at least 2 custom cards ONLY HAVE DONE 1
+- [x] Replace the current TipView with a class with CustomFeaturedContentView that subclasses OCKFeaturedContentView.

 ## Setup Your Parse Server